EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 Using a front-end like Steam shortcuts created by Steam ROM Manager or EmulationStation-DE means you are launching an emulator.
 If you have issues while in game, typically you want to debug what is going on with the emulator.

-For a full list of emulators installed by EmuDeck and their associated websites: #what-does-emudeck-install
+For a full list of emulators installed by EmuDeck and their associated websites: [What does EmuDeck install?](#what-does-emudeck-install)

 Let's run through a few examples.